r-devel/translations/Home.md

 ## Space for feedback

 You can open an issue in this repository if you find something that is not working as expected in Weblate.
-If you want to discuss about translations and convictions you can use the slack channels dedicated to that.
+If you want to discuss about translations and convictions you can use the Slack channels dedicated to that.

 ## Resources